fbpx

 Serve your Dum Aloo hot and garnish with fresh cilantro.

-Traditional Dum Aloo is often paired with fresh naan, but you can also serve this flavorsome potato curry alongside basmati rice or flavored rice and roti.
+Traditional Dum Aloo is often paired with fresh naan bread, but you can also serve this flavorsome potato curry alongside basmati rice or flavored rice and roti.
 It can be served as a main dish or a side dish.

 Dum aloo recipe in a pan on marble table